My two cents: Usage

 In Australia, the expression was initially "my two bobs' worth".
-A 'bob' was a shilling in pre-decimal currency.
-The expression continued in common usage after the introduction of decimal currency in 1966.
+A 'bob' was a shilling in pre-decimal currency, but the expression continued in common usage after currency decimalisation in 1966.
 For example: "Federal Opposition spokesperson Bob Hawke threw in his two-bobs' worth when he opened the Ironworkers national conference this week".
-In modern Australian usage, both "two bobs worth" and "two cents worth" are acceptable.
+Both "two bobs' worth" and "two cents' worth" are now heard in Australia.